-In 2019, our Board convened twelve times in ordinary meetings and six times in extraordinary meetings.
-The minimum required attendance for Ordinary meetings for our board members is 75% and the average attendance was above 90%.
+In 2018, our Board convened twelve times in ordinary meetings and eight times in extraordinary meetings.
+No Director attended less than 80% of the aggregate of all ordinary meetings of the Board.
+The minimum required attendance for Ordinary meetings for our board members is 75%.